Having a child is a life changing experience and for many women it is a body changing experience as well.

 - Faster strengthening and recovery post partum

-We will work with you to assess your abdominal muscles, and ensure that you do not have diastasis recti (separation of the muscles down the middle of your tummy)
+We will work with you to assess your abdominal muscles, and assess the extent of any Diastasis Recti (separation of your 6 pack muscles)

 Your trainer will recommend a post-natal program that gently begins strengthening and re-activating the muscles most stressed in your body during pregnancy and birth.